xiaqq/SDCND/Term1/CarND-LaneLines-P1/README.md

 **Step 2:** Run through the code till the code block **"Improve the draw_lines() function"**.
 The output of the project are two videos located in /test_video_output directory.

 **Note:** Due to time limitation, the challenging task is not handled yet.
-Hopefully I could finish it after my travel this week.
+Hopefully I could finish it after my trip this week.